O-M-Destiny/finddoc/README.md

 **FindDoc** is an AI-powered Retrieval-Augmented Generation (RAG) application that allows users to ask natural language questions about NVIDIA's 2025 Annual Report and receive accurate, context-aware answers with supporting citations.

-The project demonstrates a production-oriented RAG pipeline built with FastAPI, Streamlit, FAISS, Redis, and LangChain.
+The project demonstrates a production-oriented RAG pipeline built with FastAPI, Streamlit, QDRANT, Redis, and LangChain.

 ---

 ## Features

-* Semantic search using **FAISS**
+* Semantic search using **QDRANT**
 * Hybrid retrieval (Dense + BM25)
 * Streaming responses with **FastAPI Server-Sent Events (SSE)**
 * Multi-query retrieval for improved recall